bgando/array-exercises/README.md

 - Inspect your handiwork!
 What does it look like?

-##### Step 1C - Nest the Array in the Object
+Nest the Array in the Object
-Put the `noiseArray` inside the animal object on the noises property.
+- Put the `noiseArray` inside the animal object on the noises property.
 Your result should look like this:

   `{ username: 'DaffyDuck', tagline: 'Yippeee!', noises: ['quack', 'honk', 'sneeze'] }`